ziyacivan/ziyacivan/README.md

 ## Yusuf Ziya CIVAN
-Hi.
-I am Ziya, a Software Developer from Isparta, Turkey.
-I am currently working at Akinon.
-I usually work as a Backend-Focused Software Developer.
-I have 2+ years of experience in high-scale and high-traffic products.
-I worked on different projects before, like an Ethereum network-based social media platform, an algorithmic trade bot, an embedded system for the Turkish Highway Authority, and I am currently working on the Omnitron project in my current company.
-Omnitron is an operational centre for managing all digital commerce business needs, such as channels, product information, content management, prices & inventory, promotions, and more.
+I am Ziya, a Software Developer from Turkey, currently working at Akinon.
+My primary expertise is backend development, and I have over 2 years of experience developing highly scalable, high-traffic products.
+I've worked on various projects across multiple technologies, including an Ethereum-based social media platform, an algorithmic trading bot, and an embedded system for the Turkish Highway Authority.

-I usually use these technologies like Python, Django, DRF, and PostgreSQL, for REST Api projects, but I have experience in Frontend fundamentals as well.
+I primarily use Python, Django, Django REST Framework, and PostgreSQL for REST- based projects, and I also have foundational experience in frontend technologies.

 ## Recent Work History
 I am working 2+ years at Akinon.
 I develop roadmap features, analyzing how we can implement new features into our current business logics.